raiguard/luapls/doc/types.md

 * User defines "environments" that have a specified set of root files.
 * Iterate these root files in order.
+* Files are represented as a connected graph.
+  * Need to store parent backreferences.
 * Gather a list of all the files it `require`s in order.
 * Parse those files.
   * Detect if a file has already been parsed and don't do it again.